On Assateague Island with Assateague Memories.

 On the range

-The incident concluded today with 138 horses captured, 32 shipped, 50 released and four dead.
+The roundup concluded on November 23 with 138 horses captured, 32 shipped, 50 released and four dead.

 Thirty-three burros were caught and shipped.